US officially exempts some key food items from reciprocal tariffs

 HÀ NỘI — US President Donald Trump on November 13 signed an executive order exempting a range of imported food items, including beef, tomatoes, coffee, and bananas, from the widespread reciprocal tariffs introduced earlier this year.

-This move comes as part of a broader effort by the Trump administration to address growing concerns among American citizens regarding persistently high food prices.
+This move is part of a broader effort by the Trump administration to address growing concerns among American citizens about persistently high food prices.

-Vietnam News Agency's correspondent in Washington cited the statement from the White House indicating that the new exemptions, effective retroactively as of midnight November 13 (local time), represent a significant shift in Trump's previously firm stance that his import tax policy did not contribute to inflation.
+The Vietnam News Agency's correspondent in Washington cited a statement from the White House indicating that the new exemptions, effective retroactively as of midnight on November 13 (local time), represent a significant shift in Trump's previously firm stance that his import tax policy does not contribute to inflation.

 This reversal follows a series of Democratic victories in state and local elections in Virginia, New Jersey and New York on November 4, which underscored affordability as a pressing issue for the electorate.